thaliaarchi/foones-cratylus/README.md

-Moreover, as part of the Cratylus distribution, the script `s2cr.py` translates a program in the (theoretical) programming language S, which is well-known to be Turing complete, into a Cratylus program.
+Moreover, as part of the Cratylus distribution, the script `s2cr.py` translates a program in the (theoretical) programming language S, which is well-known to be Turing complete, into a Cratylus program, which again shows Cratylus' completeness.
 See below for details.

 Syntax for polynomials